BECKY P.Y. LOO

 HKU Top 1% Scholars based on ESI (2019 & 2020).

 Becky P.Y.
-Loo’s core research interests are transportation, smart technologies, and cities.
+Loo’s core research interests are sustainable transportation, future cities, and smart technology.
 In particular, she adopts a people-oriented and place-based approach in analysing pertinent issues related to smart cities, sustainability, regional transport infrastructure and development, transit-oriented development, walkable communities, and road safety.
 She is recognized for her research achievements both internationally and nationally.
 She is a Fellow of the Academy of Social Sciences, UK (FAcSS).
 In 2019, her walkability project received the Eastern Asia Society for Transportation Studies (EASTS) Outstanding Transportation Project Award.
-In December 2020, she has been appointed as an Honorary Professor in the Civil, Environmental & Geomatic Engineering Department at University College London (UCL), UK.
-In April 2021, she was appointed a Chang Jiang Scholar and Chair Professor by the Ministry of Education, PRC (長江學者講座教授) at Jiangxi Normal University.
+In December 2020, she was appointed as an Honorary Professor in the Civil, Environmental & Geomatic Engineering Department at University College London (UCL), UK.
+In April 2021, she was appointed as a Chang Jiang Scholar and Chair Professor by the Ministry of Education, PRC (長江學者講座教授) at Jiangxi Normal University.
 With a commitment to serve and a vision to spearhead leading-edge academic research, she is the Founding Co-Editor-in-Chief of Travel Behaviour and Society.
 She took up the major responsibilities of journal scoping and finding the publisher in 2013, launching the journal in 2014, and then getting it indexed in the Emerging Sources Citation Index (ESCI) in 2017 and the Social Sciences Citation Index (SSCI) in 2018.
 Becky has been an active Associate Editor of the Journal of Transport Geography handling manuscripts since January 2014.
 Moreover, she is on the Editorial Boards of leading academic journals, including the International Journal of Sustainable Transportation, Journal of Transport and Land Use, Journal of Urban Technology, International Journal of Shipping and Transport Logistics, Municipal Engineer, Sustainable Cities and Society, Transportmetrica A: Transport Science, and 地理研究 (Geographical Research).

 Becky is known as “one of the foremost Asian scholars working in the area of infrastructure, transportation and urban transformation”1.
 She is not only listed among the Top 2% scientists of the world, but also ranked within Top 100 in her sub-field (Logistics & Transportation, with 21,274 Top 2% scientists) both based on career-long and 2019 citations2.
 She has been named by InCites Essential Science Indicators (ESI) as a Highly-cited Author globally.
 Becky was the only Asian panel member of the European Research Council (ERC) Advanced Grant Panel on Environment, Space and Population (SH3) in 2015 and again on Institutions, Values, Environment and Space (SH2) in 2017.
 She was the Deputy Chairperson of the SH2 panel in 2019.
 As a leading international scholar, she has been invited to evaluate research grant applications for major research grant councils in Hong Kong, elsewhere in China, Europe, the Middle East, North America, and South America.
 Beyond Hong Kong, she has served as an invited external assessor for promotions to full Professors and Associate Professors for leading universities in Australia, Canada, mainland China, Israel, Singapore, the UK and the USA.
 Besides, she has previously received prestigious appointments as a Distinguished Visiting Scholar (DVS) at the University of Oxford (UK), a Distinguished Visiting Fellow at the University of Birmingham (UK), and a Visiting Professor (客座研究員) at the Chinese Academy of Sciences (CAS) (PRC), Griffith University (Australia), the Pontificia Universidad Catolica de Chile (Chile), and the University of Montreal (Canada).